starrymoonlight/BIP/README.md

 This document describes a signature format for signing messages with Bitcoin private keys.

-The specification is intended to set a standard for signatures of messages that can be interchanged between different clients.
+The specification is intended to set a standard for signatures of messages that can be signed and verfied between different clients.

 One of the key problems in this area is that there are several different types of Bitcoin addresses and without introducing specific standards it is unclear which type of address format is being used.
 See [1].
 This BIP will attempt to address these issues and define a clear and concise format for Bitcoin signatures.